-Employees shall take their work breaks and meal periods when scheduled, unless otherwise directed by their supervisor, or because of a valid reason which makes it impractical to take a work break or meal period at the scheduled time.
+Employees shall take their rest breaks and meal periods when scheduled, unless otherwise directed by their supervisor, or because of a valid reason which makes it impractical to take a work break or meal period at the scheduled time.

+If a work break or meal period cannot be taken at a scheduled time, the Employer may reschedule the work break or meal period for a different time that otherwise complies.
 Exceptions from a schedule should be reported to the immediate supervisor as soon as possible in order that work break or the meal period can be rescheduled.
-If it is impractical to reschedule the work break or meal period, the employee shall be paid at the overtime rate if eligible under the provisions of this Agreement.
+If it is impractical to reschedule the work break or meal period, the employee shall be paid premium pay or at the overtime rate, if eligible, under the provisions of this Agreement.

-Industrial Welfare Commission Wage Order 15 exempts workers who provide attendant support from regulations regarding breaks and meal periods.
-Supported Living and Community Day Supports employees are thereby exempted from section 8.2 of this Agreement.
+Industrial Welfare Commission Wage Order 15 exempts workers who are personal attendants from rest period requirements.
+Supported Living and Community Day Supports employees are thereby exempt from section 8.2 of this Agreement with respect to rest periods.